dsiama/API-de-Integracao-de-Servicos-Comuns/index.md

 ### Operações existentes
 # Envio de Formulário
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Envio de Nº processo externo
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

+# Alteração de estado
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

+# Pedir meios de pagamento
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

+# Enviar notificações
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

+# Solicitar envio de formulário
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

+# Envio de um erro
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

+# Pedido de acesso
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

+# Resposta a pedido de acesso
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

+# Pedido de esclarecimentos
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

+# Resposta a pedido de esclarecimentos
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

+# Registo de uma decisão
+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

 You can use the [editor on GitHub](https://github.com/dsiama/iscapi/edit/master/index.md) to maintain and preview the content for your website in Markdown files.